Wildland fire module

-A Wildland fire module (WFM), formerly fire use module (FUM), is a 7–10 person team of firefighting personnel dedicated to planning, monitoring and starting fires.
+A wildland fire module (WFM), formerly fire use module (FUM), is a 7–10 person team of firefighting personnel dedicated to planning, monitoring and starting fires.
 They may be deployed anywhere in the United States for resource benefits (fire use), prescribed fire and hazard fuel reduction projects.

-As inter-agency national resource personnel, fire use modules have expertise in the areas of fire monitoring, ignition, holding and suppression, prescribed fire preparation and implementation support, hazard fuels reduction, and fire effects monitoring.
+As interagency national resource personnel, wildland fire modules have expertise in the areas of fire monitoring, ignition, holding and suppression, prescribed fire preparation and implementation support, hazard fuels reduction, and fire effects monitoring.

-Fire use modules are funded by different US government agencies including the National Park Service, USDA Forest Service, and the Bureau of Land Management.
-The Nature Conservancy is the sole non-government entity to sponsor and support a Fire Use Module.
+Wildland fire modules are funded by different US government agencies including the National Park Service, U.S. Forest Service, and the Bureau of Land Management.
+The Nature Conservancy is the sole non-government entity to sponsor and support a wildland fire module.

 History

-In 1995, the US National Park Service (USNPS) founded fire use modules and hosted them in five different park units across the United States: Bandalier NM, Saguaro NP, Whisky town NRA, Zion NP, and Yellowstone NP.
-In 1999 the NPS created four more modules; Black Hills FUM, Cumberland Gap FUM, Great Smokes FUM, and Buffalo River FUM.
+In 1995, the National Park Service (NPS) founded several FUMs and hosted them in five different park units across the United States: Bandelier NM, Saguaro NP, Whiskeytown-Shasta-Trinity NRA, Zion NP, and Yellowstone NP.
+In 1999, the NPS created four more modules: Black Hills FUM, Cumberland Gap FUM, Great Smokes FUM, and Buffalo River FUM.

-The modules were developed with the primary purpose of assisting the National Park units with fire use (wildland fire use and prescribed fire), meeting the objectives of the agency in the areas of project preparation and execution with narrow burn prescription windows.
-Secondarily the modules were intended to be used in monitoring fire effects, and manually reducing hazard fuels on various park units.
+The modules were developed with the primary purpose of assisting the National Park units with fire use (wildland fire and prescribed fire).
+Secondarily, the modules were intended to be used in monitoring fire effects, and manually reducing hazard fuels on various park units.
 Modules were also anticipated to be used to assist other agencies in fire use and fuels treatment projects when all the park unit objectives were met.

 Other modules came into existence as the use and flexibility of fire use modules became more apparent.
-Most notable of these fire use modules includes those on the Stanislaus National Forest (Calvarase FUM, Summit FUM, etc.), The Ashley National Forest (Flaming Gorge WFM, Kings Peak WFM), The Bureau of Land Managements Unaweep WFM and The Nature Conservancy's Southern Rockies.
+The most notable of these wildland fire modules includes ones stationed on the Stanislaus National Forest, Ashley National Forest, and The Nature Conservancy's Southern Rockies.

-Since 2005, The U.S. Department of Agriculture (Forest Service) has also implemented the use of fire use modules (known as wildland fire modules) as well throughout the country.
-As of 2010 there were 17 wildland fire modules in the United States.
+Since 2005, the U.S. Forest Service has also implemented the use of wildland fire modules throughout the country.
+As of 2025, there are 69 wildland fire modules in the United States.
 These modules are highly qualified and extremely effective in a variety of fire ground operations ranging from basic suppression to extremely accurate fire behavior analysis and other tactical predictive services.